Hale Purlieu figure of eight walk

 Look out for large pond on your right after 200 metres, great for spotting dragonflies.

 The ground will really flatten out and can become wet here.
 Turn left when you reach the edge of the Common.
-Keep left again as the path seems to fork, heading south into the middle of the Common, downhill to a ford.
+Turn left on wide grass track.
+Fork left just past a seat near the edge of the common, heading south and downhill towards a ford.

 Cross over the ford by any means possible, it can get very wet.
 Head straight on uphill towards a distant clump of trees as the ground levels out.
 Head under the powerlines once more.

 Look out for stonechats and dartford warblers flying between the gorse bushes.
 The stream can get very full during autumn and winter, please take care when crossing and ensure you wear waterproof boots / wellies.